peterhinch/micropython-touch/README.md

  * `bgcolor=None` Background color, default black.
  * `fgcolor=None` Foreground color, default white.
  * `writer=None` See Popups below.
+ * `closable=False` A Window is closable it a touch outside of its borders causes it to close.

 ## 5.2 Class method